 Vitrified Diamond Agglomerate Grinding Wheels

 By comparison, the conventional system is to mold a mixture of glass powder and diamond particles on the wheel surface and placing the whole wheel in a furnace to melt the glass during vitrification to bond the individual diamond particles to the wheel.
-Special materials are added to the glass mixture form gasses at high temperatures that create the required void spaces within the abrasive layer.
+Special materials added to the glass mixture form gasses at high temperatures that create the required void spaces within the abrasive layer.

-Vitrified Diamond Agglomerate Abrasive Discs
+Vitrified Diamond Agglomerate Non-Island Abrasive Discs

-Vitrified diamond agglomerates can be coated with adhesives on the surface of polymer discs or on continuous webs, Abrasive sheets, strips or discs can be cut from the webs.
+Vitrified diamond agglomerates can be coated with adhesives on the surface of polymer discs or on continuous webs.
+Abrasive sheets, strips or discs can be cut from the webs.

 Pre-vitrified diamond abrasive agglomerates are simply coated on the polymer backing discs (or webs) using conventional coating processes and solvent-based adhesives.
-Evaporation of solvent from the adhesives during curing produces the void spaces between individual agglomerates that provide high cut rates of hard materials and effective water cooling of workpieces.
+Evaporation of solvent from the adhesives during curing produces the void spaces between individual agglomerates that provide high cut rates of hard materials and effective cooling of workpieces.

 The agglomerates provide long disc abrade life and support individual expensive diamond particles as they slowly wear down and continually resharpen before they are ejected and replaced with new sharp particles.